 NOTE: The definition of what content is appropriate is outside the scope of the present document.
 Typically this could be any content under the threshold or content above the threshold where the end-user has entered a PIN.

-If playback which was initiated by an Hybrid Broadcast Broadband TV application is blocked following such a comparison, the AV Control object shall enter playState 6 (error) with the error property set to 2 ("unknown error").
+If playback which was initiated by an Hybrid Broadcast Broadband TV application is blocked following such a comparison, the AV Control object shall enter playState 6 (error) with the error property set to 2 ("unknown error") and an onParentalRatingChange event posted.

 When playing back an in-progress recording, if the parental rating value of the recording changes, the terminal shall: